xonixx/makesure/README.md

 - Tests coverage is a must.

 ## Omitted features
 - goals with arguments (like in just).
 We deliberately don’t support this feature.
 The idea is that the build file should be self-contained, so have all the information to run in it, no external parameters should be required.
 This should be much easier for the final user to run a build.
-The other reason is that the idea of goal parameterization doesn’t play well with dependencies.
+The other reason is that the idea of goal parameterization doesn't play well with dependencies.
 The tool however has limited parameterization capabilities via -D (link).
 - Includes TODO
 - shells other from bash/sh TODO
 - Custom programming language TODO